isaacs/path-scurry/README.md

    _doesn't_ know, and go get it seamlessly when requested.
 6. Do not blow up the JS heap allocation if operating on a directory with a huge number of entries.
+7. Handle all the weird aspects of Windows paths, like UNC paths and drive letters and wrongway slashes, so that the consumer can return canonical platform-specific paths without having to parse or join or do any error-prone string munging.

 ## PERFORMANCE